sassoftware/esp-kubernetes/README.md

 EXPOSE 8080
 ```

-A convenient way to run the uaac command line client is to build a Docker container containing just the uaac client.
+A convenient way to run the uaac command line client is to build a Docker container with just the uaac client.
 Use the following Dockerfile:
 ```
 FROM ruby:2.6-alpine3.9